ngrx/db/README.md

 };
 ```

-Where "initialState" is the same object you are using when you create a normal Ngrx reducer:
+Where "initialState" is the same object you are using when you create a normal ngrx reducer:

 ```
 export const mainStoreReducer: ActionReducer<MainState> =